This Town (Niall Horan song)

-"This Town" is the debut solo single by Irish singer Niall Horan, released on 29 September 2016 by Capitol Records as the lead single from his debut solo album Flicker (2017).
+"This Town" is the debut solo single by Irish singer-songwriter Niall Horan, released on 29 September 2016 by Capitol Records as the lead single from his debut solo album Flicker (2017).
 An accompanying music video of a live performance was released the same day.
-The song was written by Horan, Jamie Scott, Mike Needle, Daniel Bryer, Ruairi Sheridan, Aodhán Dorrian and produced by Greg Kurstin.
-It is Horan's first solo single, as well as the second solo single released by any of One Direction's remaining members (the first being Zayn Malik's Pillowtalk earlier that year), following the hiatus of the band, which was announced earlier in 2016.
+The song was written by Horan, Jamie Scott, Mike Needle, Daniel Bryer and produced by Greg Kurstin.
+It is Horan's first solo single, as well as the second solo single released by a One Direction member (the first being Zayn Malik's "Pillowtalk" earlier that year), following the hiatus of the band, which was announced in August 2015.
 It peaked at number 9 on the UK Singles Chart, earning it his second highest-charting single as a lead artist to date, behind "Slow Hands".
 It also peaked at number 20 on the US Billboard Hot 100.

 Composition

 The song is written in the key of A major with a common time tempo of 112 beats per minute.
 Horan's vocals span from D3 to E4 in the song.
 The acoustic track reflects on the things the singer never got to say to a lost lover.